Deals of the day-Mergers and acquisitions

 ** A spokeswoman for the German government declined to comment on whether Berlin would be prepared to see a foreign lender invest in Commerzbank after the failure of talks on a tie-up with Deutsche Bank.

 ** An agreement has been signed on the sale of Turkish paint manufacturer Betek Boya to Japan’s Nippon Paint Holdings Co. , financial services firm Unlu & Co said.

+** Irish insulation firm Kingspan has ended discussions with Recticel over a bid for its Belgian rival’s foam and insulation units and has no plans to reengage, a source close to the process said.

+** Large wind turbine companies and private equity firms are interested in buying insolvent German group Senvion, Chief Executive Yves Rannou told Reuters in an interview.
 (Compiled by Manojna Maddipatla in Bengaluru)